mellymello/TWEB-Project1/README.md

 * Improve slides rendering (slides must be showed in a fixed scale so that the profView / studentView stay readable)
 * modifiy and delete exisiting lecture
 * block size of file
+* BUG : chat by lesson and follow by lesson